lFreecss/Art-Bible/docs/README.md

 * Add small descriptions to the images and highlight important parts
 * You can add priorities about the importance of a certain artistic element and/or a step-by-step list of how to make a certain element

-### in case of limited/no art background
+### In case of limited/no art background

+If it is the case that our team does not stand out in the artistic field you can always follow these tips:
-* Gather and include good reference examples
+* Gather and include good reference examples.
-* Prepare color palettes in the images that best suit your purpose
+* Prepare color palettes in the images that best suit your purpose.
 * Explore several art reference websites, such as: [Pinterest](www.pinterest.com), [ArtStation](www.artstation.com), [Deviantart](https://www.deviantart.com/)...

 ## Content of an Art Bible
+### References

+Before starting to establish an art style, we should first look for references of elements similar to what we intend to achieve.
+The main sources to which to look for references would be:
+* Ilustrations.
+* Photographs.
+* Comics.
+* Videos and movies.
+* Games.
+* Ads.

-Art style
+### Art style

+Once we have obtained our references, we have to apply an identifiable set of characteristics that allow us to group a series of works or authors, which will share stable elements in terms of their form and contents.
+In these elements we must take into account:
-* Environment Scale
+* Environment Scale.
-* Architectural Proportions
+* Architectural Proportions.
-* Characters Proportions
+* Characters Proportions.
-* Technologies in use for hint of advancements
+* Technologies in use for hint of advancements.
-* Methods of construction
+* Methods of construction.
-* Common/precious materials
-* Climate
+* Climate.
-* time period
+* Time period.
-* who lives in the environment
+* Who lives in the environment.

+### L.O.D /Level of details

+Depending on the artistic style chosen, you have to take into account the level of detail you want to reach.
+For example, a videogame centered on a cartoon style will not demand a level of detail equal to a realistic style videogame.
+The points taken into account in the level of detail are:
+* The differences of detail in narrative, gameplay and UI.
+Sometimes different levels of detail are used for certain things in a videogame.
+An example would be when in League of Legends you choose a character that presents a high level of detail in the UI and then, in gameplay is a simpler model.
+* How to achieve increase/decrease in details.
+Here we establish keys that would help a little detailed element transmit a lot of detail or how to extract details to an element that goes beyond the established detail.
+* What and what not to detail.
+It is important to take into account the important characteristics of an element that must be detailed and those that are not so important.
+* Character details.
+* Architectural details.

-Character Art
+### Character Art

 * Expresions
 * Posing
 * Height Scale comparison
 * Color Palette
 * Costume/Drapery
 * Style and construction

-L.O.D /Level of details
-* Differences of detail in narrative, gamepla and UI
-* how to achieve increase/decrease in details
-* what and what not to detail
+Atmosphere/environment
+* Scale
+* Openness
-* Character details
+* Weather Conditions
-* Architectural details
+* Scheme
+* Props and other objects
 Camera
 * Camera Fx
 * Narrative/story sequences